glaciology/OGRE/README.md

 - If the USER selects LOG_MODE=6, the instrument logs continuously during SUMMER_START_MONTH + SUMMER_START_DAY through SUMMER_END_MONTH + SUMMER_END_DAY (inclusive).
 Furthermore, the duration between logging during winter is set by WINTER_INTERVAL.
 Note: log sessions are 24 hours.
 - LED_INDICATORS, if false, will disable all LEDs, excluding those present during initialization.
 - MEASURE_BATTERY, if true, battery voltage is measured/monitored, and the instrument will be put to sleep when voltage dips below 10.9V (OR as defined by user in BAT_SHUTDOWN_V).
 System will restart when voltage measured above ~11.2V (or 0.5V above BAT_SHUTDOWN_V).
-- STATION_NAME is a number between 0001 and 9999, and will be appended to the timestamped file names for each GNSS file.
+- STATION_NAME is a number between 0000 and zzzz (no special characters, please!), and will be appended to the timestamped file names for each GNSS file.
 - MEASURE_RATE is frequency of epoch solutions logged to SD card: 1 = 1 solution per second, 15 = 1 solution per 15 seconds.

 OPERATION: